watchOS 7 release date, beta, features and supported Apple Watches

 Yes, just like in iOS 14, watchOS 7 will include cycling directions in the Maps app.
 This includes elevation changes and navigation prompts with large, easy-to-read complications, which are granular enough to tell you about upcoming elevation changes or even stair climbs.

-New features in the Health app based on watchOS 7, including the long-requested Sleep tracking.

-Wind Down: create personalized routine to get you to sleep, and choice to either wake up via tones or haptic vibration for quieter personal alarm.
+The Health app has finally added a long-requested Sleep-tracking feature.
+This includes Wind Down, which allows you to create a personalized routine to get you to sleep.
+This includes choosing whether to wake up via audio tones or haptic vibration for a quieter and more personal alarm.
 Tracks sleep via machine learning, and updated sleep section in Health app, also available in iPhone.

 watchOS 7 rumors